 Hi!
 I'm Grace, a second-year Computer Science PhD student at the University of Chicago advised by Professor Mina Lee.
-My research is in Human-AI interaction with a focus on understanding how technology can be used to deepen student learning by fostering intrinsic motivation and sustained resilience.
+My research is in student-AI interaction with a focus on designing and evaluating AI literacy interventions for both students and educators.

 If you are a current undergraduate or masters student at UChicago, interested in working with me, please email me with your a resume and cover letter.